Distance: 8.0 Miles

 River Level Considerations

-River-Level Considerations: The main channel is generally floatable throughout the season however, the Kettle River slough is very sensitive to rainfall.
+The main channel is generally floatable throughout the season however, the Kettle River slough is very sensitive to rainfall.
 In low water, the slough is practically unnavigable, requiring a lot of walking, while in high water, the rapids can be quite a bit tougher with some rolling portions of white-water.
-Be sure to consult the River Levels page for up-to-date information.
+Go to the river conditions page for more.

-Multi-day Extension: This paddle can be extended up and down the river.
-Sandrock Cliffs, several miles below Soderbeck landing, is especially noteworthy because the riverbanks change dramatically to tower above the water.
-The area above Norway point, which is up river from Nelson's landing, is much slower-paced water.
+This paddle can be extended up and down the river.
+Sandrock Cliffs, several miles below Soderbeck landing, is noteworthy because of the outcropping of sandstone exposed in a side-channel of the river.
+The area above Norway point, upriver from Nelsons landing, is much slower-paced water.